Skip to main content

 Define your financial parameters: minimum and maximum revenue, minimum EBITDA (your debt service coverage needs to make the numbers work), and your equity check size.
 Most SBA-eligible acquisitions require 10–20% equity from the buyer, so a $5M transaction might require $500K–$1M in equity capital.

-Finally, consider your operational role.
-Are you buying a business to run yourself, or looking for a management team in place?
-These represent very different businesses and very different risk profiles.
+Decide on geography.
+Florida is large and diverse — Orlando, Tampa, Miami, Jacksonville, and Naples all have distinct economic profiles and buyer competition.
+Finally, consider your operational role: are you buying a business to run yourself, or one with a management team already in place?
+These are very different risk profiles.

 Find Acquisition Opportunities